pwikapanel/illustrator-panel/New Version.md

 ---
 ### 3. Git Merge to Master

+**VERY IMPORTANT**

+The last time I did this, iCloud caused duplicates of every single file, with a " 2" added before the extension.

+It might be good to temporarily move the directory into Downloads before proceeding.

+---

 Check out the **destination branch** and merge ([list of commits](https://github.com/svijalove/Svija-Tools/commits/beta)):
 ```
 git status